vigneshsankariyer1234567890/tp/docs/UserGuide.md

 * `export -t friends`
 > This command will export all contacts containing the "friends" tag.
 * `export -t friends -t family`
-> This command will export all contacts containing BOTH the "friends" tag and the "family" tag.
+> This command will export all contacts containing BOTH the "friends" tag, and the "family" tag.

 #### Setting your profile: `profile`